Jonathan Lippman

 * Starting next year, if you want to be a lawyer in New York, you’re going to have to work for free.
 Because nothing says “we care” like indentured servitude.
 Thank God for law school clinic hours… maybe.
 [New York Times]

 * Mo’ law schools, mo’ problems?
 That’s what Dean Wu thinks.
-Here’s a new trend to watch: UC Hastings, like other law schools, will be reducing its incoming class sizes.
+Here’s a new trend to watch: UC Hastings will be joining forces with lower ranked law schools in an effort to reduce its incoming class sizes.
 [USA Today]

 * MOAR TRANSPARENCY!
 Support has been shown for the ABA’s proposed changes to law school disclosure requirements.
 All the better for those “sophisticated consumers,” eh, Judge Schweitzer?
 [ABA Journal]